CrunchyData/postgres-operator/docs/content/installation/metrics/other/ansible/updating-metrics.md

 ---
-title: "Updating the Metrics Infrastructure"
+title: "Updating the Monitoring Infrastructure"
 date:
 draft: false
 weight: 30
 ---

-# Updating the Metrics Infrastructure
+# Updating the Monitoring Infrastructure

-Updating the PostgreSQL Operator Metrics infrastrcutre is essential to the lifecycle management of the service.
+Updating the PostgreSQL Operator Monitoring infrastrcutre is essential to the lifecycle management of the service.
 Using the `update-metrics` flag will:

-* Update and redeploy the metrics infrastructure deployments
+* Update and redeploy the monitoring infrastructure deployments
-* Recreate configuration maps and/or secrets used by the metrics infrastructure
+* Recreate configuration maps and/or secrets used by the monitoring infrastructure
 * Remove any deprecated objects
 * Allow administrators to change settings configured in the `values.yaml`